NabaviLab/CNV-Sim/README.md

 ## Required Input
-**IMPORTANT:** for the current version of CNV-Sim, the underlying *pysam* library used Wessim might not be able to handle large reference files (such as the whole human genome) when introducing amplifications.
-To avoid errors, simulate CNV in one chromosome at a time (reference and target for one chromosome in a single run).
-We are working on handling large files seamlessly and will be released in the next version.
+**IMPORTANT:** for the current version of CNV-Sim, the underlying *pysam* library used by Wessim might not be able to handle large reference files (such as the whole human genome) when introducing amplifications.
+To avoid errors, simulate CNVs in one chromosome at a time (reference and target for one chromosome in a single run).
+We are working on handling large files seamlessly and this fix will be released in the next version.

 ### whole genome
 - Reference genome in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format.